Jas-Gripen/IL1331_VHDL_Design/README.md

 # IL1331_VHDL_Design
-The code in this repo is from the last lab of the course IL1331 VHDL Design.
-I have written control logic for a tiny CISC CPU.
+This is control logic for a tiny CISC CPU.
 The design includes a ROM which sets the correct bits for a instruction.

 The program instructions are in the mif file I created.